Definition of plagiarism

 Plagiarism in education is a common problem, the internet contains so much information and it is very easy to copy.
 Copying text verbatim from the internet and including it in an assignment without crediting the source or author is plagiarism.
 If that work is part of a graded assignment and the student is discovered, their assignment will be rejected.
 Because of this, the student may fail the assignment or even their course and possibly be expelled.

 Universities and businesses spend billions every year funding projects to develop ideas.
-This plagiarism in both the academic and commercial setting is a real concern.
-The ideas could become commercial projects and provide a return on the investment.
+This plagiarism in both academic and commercial settings is a real concern.
+The ideas could become commercial projects and provide a return on investment.
 If someone steals that idea and markets it as their own, they will gain the reward rather than the true owner.
-Copyright, Patents and Intellectual Property are ways of legally identifying the owner of work and giving them protection in law.
+Copyright, Patents, and Intellectual Property are ways of legally identifying the owner of work and giving them protection in law.
 Every year many cases of plagiarism are heard in courts around the world; large fines and imprisonment are common for those found guilty of committing plagiarism.
+The teachers ensure that students understand the implications of their actions through Effective Classroom Management.

 To protect against plagiarism, there are tools available that can check for work that has been copied.
 Educations establishments regularly use these tools to check that submitted work has not been copied.
 Many websites have technology that will not allow the copying of text, images or videos.
 Often images or videos display the Copyright symbol (©) to indicate that this work is protected.